JeffVallyath/geometry-of-endorsement/README.md

 ## What the project is arguing for now

 The project began by asking whether a support/opposition relation could be identified inside a model.
-Following that relation through steering and learned editing exposed a broader issue.
+Following that relation through readout, intervention, and learned editing led to a broader question:

+When an AI says it has updated a fact, has the information governing its later decisions actually changed too?

+The experiments demonstrate that the answer can be no. We can start from different histories, update them to the same final facts, and verify that the model reports those facts correctly.
+Its later decisions can still depend on what used to be true.

-A model can correctly report its current semantic facts while its later decisions still depend on information those facts were supposed to replace.
+This exposes a gap between readable state and operative state.
+The model may correctly tell us its current facts while older information continues to influence how those facts are used.

-We gave the model different starting histories, then updated each one to the same final facts.
-Even when it correctly reported those facts, its later answers could still depend on what used to be true.
-In the measured cases, it sometimes does.
-This ends up meaning that reading back the new fact is not enough to establish that the fact is actually governing the model’s later reasoning.
-For semantic editing, the stronger question is whether the variables we claim to have changed are sufficient to explain the downstream behavior attributed to them.
+For moral reasoning, the consequence is straightforward.
+A model might correctly report that fairness now counts against an action while later moral judgments still depend on whether fairness used to count for it.
+More generally, this matters whenever we want to know whether an AI has actually incorporated an update into the state driving its behavior.

+**A model can appear to have updated what it knows while still making decisions from information that should no longer matter.**